 Substantial Implementation Reports for each of these jurisdictions are available here.

 The SMART Office is pleased to announce that the U.S. Department of Justice (DOJ) has established the Tribal Access Program (TAP) to provide tribal jurisdictions access to federal crime information databases.
 This program is heavily informed and driven by tribes, pueblos, and nations working to implement SORNA and by the SMART Office’s commitment to resolving the information sharing issues brought to our attention by our tribal jurisdictions.
 The SMART Office worked with DOJ’s Justice Management Division and the Office of Tribal Justice to find a solution for all tribes.
-The SMART Office has fully funded the initial phase of this program and therefore the first ten tribes selected consist entirely of SORNA tribes.
-Learn more about TAP here.
+The SMART Office worked with DOJ's Justice Management Division and the Office of Tribal Justice to find a solution for all tribes.
+Visit the Tribal Access Program page for more information.

 The Adam Walsh Child Protection and Safety Act of 2006 (AWA) established a penalty for jurisdictions that failed to substantially implement the Sex Offender Registration and Notification Act (SORNA) by July 27, 2011, and for any year thereafter.
 The AWA further provided that the funding penalty amounts shall be reallocated to eligible jurisdictions that have not failed to substantially implement this title or may be reallocated to a jurisdiction from which they were withheld to be used solely for the purpose of implementing SORNA.

 The following jurisdictions applied for reallocation of the funding penalty in 2016 to work solely toward furthering SORNA implementation activities and efforts: Alaska, Arkansas, California, Connecticut, District of Columbia, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kentucky, Massachusetts, Minnesota, Montana, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Oklahoma, Oregon, Puerto Rico, Rhode Island, Utah, Vermont, Virginia, Washington, West Virginia and Wisconsin.

 Sex Offender Management Initiative

 The SMART Office recently posted its report on the Sex Offender Management Assessment and Planning Initiative (SOMAPI), a project designed to assess the state of research and practice in sex offender management.
 Access the full SOMAPI report and recommendations.

 SOMAPI Webinar Series